hidde-jan/Blockchaingers.github.io/README.md

 ## How to get started

 1. All the teams were created on forehand and email invites were send.
 Please check these invite emails from GitHub.
-- Today at the Hackathon please use slack bettercodehub_support to send us your handles.
+- At the Hackathon please use slack bettercodehub_support to send us your handles in case of trouble.
-- We will make you a maintainer of your team.
+- We will make you maintainera of your team.
-- You will be able to new private repos
+- You will be able to create new private repos and add these to the team.
-- The blockchainger repo can be a 'Git Remote' or you use it to work in directly.
+- Your blockchainger repos can be a 'Git Remote'

 2. Your team will be added to this [BlockChaingers Organization](https://github.com/blockchaingers) or [BJ](https://github.com/jelmervdwijk)